gbv/beaconspec/beacon.md

 ### institution

-The institution meta field contains the name or URI of the organization or of an individual responsible for making available the target database.
+The institution meta field contains the name or URI of the organization or of an individual responsible for making available the target dataset.
 This field is maped to the RDF property `dcterms:publisher`.
 For instance the institution meta field value "ACME" can be mapped to this RDF triple: